– PROFILE OF HIS EXCELLENCY HONOURABLE HENRY SERIAKE DICKSON –

 In recognition of his purposeful leadership and selfless service to Bayelsa State, the Ijaw Nation and Nigeria in general, several media organisations have voted him the Governor of the year, 2017 in different categories.
 They include AIT, Silverbird TV, Leadership Newspaper, Vanguard Newspaper , The Nation Newspapers and still counting!

 Governor Dickson has carved a niche for himself as a man of peace and conciliator.
 Little wonder that five National Chairmen of the People’s Democratic Party, PDP including the incumbent Chairman, have consecutively appointed him the Chairman of the party’s Reconciliation Committee.
+He currently serves as south south Governor’s forum chairman as well as PDP Governors Forum Chairman.

 In that capacity, he has deployed his contacts, networks, sagacity and persuasive skills to effectively manage the PDP crisis and reconcile feuding forces!